golang-gophers/join-our-team/README.md

 [![README_TR.md](https://img.shields.io/badge/Turkish-up-brightgreen)](README_TR.md)
 [![README_UA.md](https://img.shields.io/badge/Ukrainian-up-brightgreen)](README_UA.md)

-## Rule #1: You must have a Google Golang Gopher as your GitHub avatar 🤓 😎 🚀

-### Open a new issue in this repository and introduce yourself and we will invite you to our team 🏞️ 🏥 🏰 🚇
+## Open a new issue in this repository and introduce yourself and we will invite you to our team 🏞️ 🏥 🏰 🚇

 ## Contributors ✨